 Kafka to ClickHouse Integration

-Ingestion Topologies: Native Engine vs. External Consumers
+Ingestion Topologies: Native Engine vs. External Consumer

 CREATE TABLE IF NOT EXISTS analytics.events_raw ON CLUSTER '{cluster}'